-- Build a requirement for CO2e reduction into the specification of certain contracts, where appropriate.
-This should include steps to reduce the CO2e emissions of business activities as well as in the goods and services provided
+- Build a requirement for carbon reduction into the specification of certain contracts, where appropriate.
+This should include steps to reduce the carbon emissions of business activities as well as in the goods and services provided

-- Ask and support suppliers in setting ambitious targets to CO2e reduction through the life of relevant contracts, and set out clear ways for measuring and reporting these impacts
+- Ask and support suppliers in setting ambitious targets to carbon reduction through the life of relevant contracts, and set out clear ways for measuring and reporting these impacts

-- Ask suppliers to take steps to ensure that the goods and services that they provide do not increase the Districts vulnerability to the negative impacts of climate change
+- Ask suppliers to take steps to ensure that the goods and services that they provide do not increase the vulnerability of the District to the negative impacts of climate change

 - Encourage suppliers to reduce waste and promote re-use, remanufacture and recycling at every level of the supply chain